talent-plan/tinykv/doc/project1-StandaloneKV.md

 # Project1 StandaloneKV

-In this project, you will build a standalone key/value storage [gRPC](https://grpc.io/docs/guides/) service with the support of column family.
+In this project, you will build a standalone key/value storage [gRPC](https://grpc.io/docs/guides/) service with the support of the column family.
 Standalone means only a single node, not a distributed system.
-Column family( <https://en.wikipedia.org/wiki/Standard_column_family> , it will abbreviate to CF below) is a term like key namespace, namely the values of the same key in different column families is not the same.
+[Column family]( <https://en.wikipedia.org/wiki/Standard_column_family> ), it will abbreviate to CF below) is a term like key namespace, namely the values of the same key in different column families is not the same.
 You can simply regard multiple column families as separate mini databases.
-It’s used to support the transaction model in project4, you will know why TinyKV needs the support of CF then.
+It’s used to support the transaction model in the project4, you will know why TinyKV needs the support of CF then.

 The service supports four basic operations: Put/Delete/Get/Scan.
 It maintains a simple database of key/value pairs.
 Keys and values are strings. `Put` replaces the value for a particular key for the specified CF in the database, `Delete` deletes the key's value for the specified CF, `Get` fetches the current value for a key for the specified CF, and `Scan` fetches the current value for a series of keys for the specified CF.